Welcome to the Precision Muon Physics Group

 • Played a pivotal role in shimming the storage ring magnet to a homogeneity three times better than the E821 Experiment;

-• Performed a full, independent analysis of both the anomalous precession frequency of the muons and the magnetic field of the storage ring - two components necessary for the extraction of the anomalous magnetic moment;
+• Delivered full, independent analyses of both the anomalous precession frequency of the muons and the muon-weighted magnetic field of the storage ring -- two components necessary for the extraction of the anomalous magnetic moment;

 Image Credit: Fermilab